sitegeist/Sitegeist.Turncoat/README.md

 !!!
 This is an experimental approach to test the feasibility of the concept !!!

+The main idea is separation of packages providing features (nodetypes and integration) with packages providing themes (presentation) to render those features.
+A feature package can be whole site package with documents and menus or small package providing just a single specific nodetype.

 ### Authors & Sponsors

 * Martin Ficzel - ficzel@sitegeist.de